-Europe is one of the world’s most popular destinations for river cruises and provides travellers with plenty of choice when it comes to the array of destinations and waterways on offer.
-River cruisers can visit wonderful villages, towns and cities across a plethora of iconic European nations, from Spain, Portugal and Italy in the south; France, Germany, Austria and the Netherlands in the west; and Romania, Hungary and Serbia in the east.
+Europe is one of the world’s most popular destinations for river cruises and provides travellers with plenty of choice.
+River cruisers can visit wonderful villages, towns and cities across a plethora of iconic European nations, from Spain, Portugal and Italy in the south; France, Germany, Austria and the Netherlands in the west; to Romania, Hungary and Serbia in the east.

 The Rhine runs across large parts of western Europe, flowing through nations including Germany, Austria, Switzerland and the Netherlands.
 Rhine river cruises are very popular, offering travellers the opportunity to visit a combination of historic and scenic destinations across the European mainland, where beautiful vineyards, ancient cities and quaint ports provide the setting for discovery and exploration.